0xLAITH/Matrix_BestBuy_Stock_Bot/README.md

 - Create file "watchlist.txt" in directory of the bot and modify watchfile_location appropriately

 # Usage
-- Add a link to the bot's watchlist (will refresh every 30 seconds and notify it's instock every 60 seconds until OOS again):
+- Add a link to the bot's watchlist (will refresh every 30 seconds and notify it's in-stock every 60 seconds until out-of-stock again):

   !add [link]